DerickDL/Geo-PHP-Developer-Coding-Test/README.md

 - Docker
 - Docker Compose

-## Getting Started
+## How to build the project
 To use this Docker setup for your Laravel application, follow these steps:
 1. Clone this repository to your local machine: git clone https://github.com/DerickDL/Geo-PHP-Developer-Coding-Test.git.
-2. Copy your .env file into the /src directory of this repository.
+2. Copy the .env.example to your .env file into the /src directory of this repository.
 3. Run docker-compose build in the root directory to start the Docker containers.
-3. Run docker-compose up -d in the root directory to start the Docker containers.
+4. Run docker-compose up -d in the root directory to start the Docker containers.
+5. Get inside php container using docker-compose exec php /bin/bash 5.a.
+Then run this command: chown -R www-data:www-data .
+6. Run docker-compose run --rm composer install
-4. Run docker-compose run --rm artisan migrate
+7. Run docker-compose run --rm artisan migrate
-6. /var/www/html chown -R www-data:www-data .
-7. Visit http://localhost in your browser to view your Laravel application.
+8. Visit http://localhost in your browser to view your Laravel application.

 ## How to run the tests
-// Add here the following
+- docker-compose run --rm artisan test --testsuite=Unit

 ## Configuration
 The following Docker containers are included in this setup: